dakhama-mehdi/RD-AD/README.md

 you can disable AD-account, or block it ... if you want, for this enable this variable at line 133 #Disable-ADAccount $user1

 you can also edit the script to send an mail .....

+you can edit the object to filter at 28 line, add only same filter distingname like (GPO, or Passwords, or Admins account)

 # Thanks  :